 Graduates will be able to:

-- Understand fundamental Earth Science terms and concepts.
-(WASC 5, CSULB D)
+- Explain fundamental Earth Science terms and concepts.
+(WASC 5; CSULB B and E)

 - Collect, analyze, and interpret quantitative data.
-(WASC 3 and 4, CSULB A and E)
+(WASC 3, 4; CSULB A, B, and E)

 - Communicate scientific observations and interpretations through oral, written and graphical presentation.
-(WASC 1 and 2, CSULB A and D)
+(WASC 1 and 2, CSULB A, D, and E)

-- Understand the importance of Earth Science in society.
-(WASC 3 and 5, CSULB B and D)
+- Explain the importance of Earth Science in society.
+(WASC 3 and 5, CSULB A, C, and D)

 Relationship to WSCUC Core Competencies and CSULB ILOs in (parentheses).